mschoeffel/MyDMS/README.md

 Note: If you want a demo database you can use the `mydbs_db_demo_setup.sql` to set up the database with some example data for the application. (the login there sill keeps the same)

-Future TODO:
-* Update the Thymeleaf forms to use objects.

 &copy; mschoeffel